sureyyaakis/sureyya.akis/_posts/2018-05-02-GCD-and-LCM-Euclids-Algorithm.md

 print(gcd(4, 6))
 ```

-What is LCM?
+**What is LCM?**
----

 The least common multiple (LCM) of two numbers is the smallest number (not zero) that is a multiple of both.
 Also you can list the prime factors of each one.
 For example

----
-3: 3
+..* 3: 3
-9: 3 x 3
+..* 9: 3 x 3
-21: 3 x 7
+..* 21: 3 x 7
----

 Multiply each factor the greatest number of times it occurs in any of the numbers.
 9 has two 3's, and 21 has one 7, so we multiply 3 two times, and 7 once.
 This gives us 63, the smallest number that can be divideed evenly by 3, 9, and 21.

 We check our work by verifying that 63, can be divided evenly by 3, 9, and 21.

----

 ![LCM](/assets/img/LCM.jpg)